Skip navigation links

 At solid walls, Wind-US uses an adiabatic heat transfer boundary condition by default.
 A constant wall temperature may also be specified in the input data file.

-Through the use of the TTSPEC keyword, point-by-point wall temperature distributions may also be specifed on boundary surfaces in structured grids.
+Through the use of the TTSPEC keyword, point-by-point wall temperature distributions may also be specified on boundary surfaces in structured grids.
 An auxiliary code, tmptrn, is used to create the wall temperature distribution, and write it into the common flow (.cfl) file.

-Keywords: WALL TEMPERATURE, TTSPEC
+Keywords: WALL TEMPERATURE, TTSPEC, PRANDTL, VARIABLE TURBULENT PRANDTL

 Viscosity